 Bylaws

-Approved: June 28, 2011 by Board of Directors and December 6, 2011 Member’s Meeting
+Approved by Delegates on June 9, 2013

 Article 1 Overview

 The name of this corporation is the New York-New Jersey Trail Conference, Inc., hereinafter referred to as the "Trail Conference."

 The Trail Conference is a federation of member clubs and individuals dedicated to providing recreational hiking opportunities in the region, and representing the interests and concerns of the hiking community.
 The Trail Conference is a volunteer-directed public service organization committed to: